Skip to content

 • Projects, Downloads, Uploads, and a Repositories drop-down appear from left to right.

-• On the far right you’ll see links to Open OnDemand (which returns you to the main dashboard)
+• On the far right you’ll see links to Open OnDemand (back to the main dashboard) and a Help drop-down with links to the Guide and Sitemap.